seandstewart/bardly/pending/roman/coriolanus/11-player.md

 This boy, that cannot tell what he would have
 But kneels and holds up bands for fellowship,
 Does reason our petition with more strength
-Than thou hast to deny 't.
-Come, let us go:
+Than thou hast to deny 't. /

 *He holds her by the hand, silent*

 **CORIOLANUS**
-O mother, mother!
+/ O mother, mother!
 What have you done?
 Behold, the heavens do ope,
 The gods look down, and this unnatural scene
 They laugh at.
 O my mother, mother!
 O!